Category Archives: German Royals

 Grand Duke Karl Alexander was born in Weimar, Grand Duchy of Saxe-Weimar-Eisenach, now in Thuringia, Germany on June 24, 1818, the second son of Karl Friedrich, Grand Duke of Saxe-Weimar-Eisenach and Grand Duchess Maria Pavlovna of Russia.
 He had three siblings:

-Karl Alexander began his education being privately tutored by noted Swiss educator, Frédéric Soret.
-A good student, he particularly excelled in foreign languages, becoming fluent in several at a very young age.
-He then studied at the universities in Leipzig and Jena, along with receiving military training.
-He received his law degree in 1841.
+Karl Alexander was taught at home by Swiss educator Frédéric Soret.
+A good student, he excelled in foreign languages, becoming fluent in several at a very young age.
+He then studied at the universities in Leipzig and Jena, receiving his law degree in 1841.

 Sophie of the Netherlands. source: Wikipedia

 Karl Alexander became Grand Duke upon his father’s death in 1853.
-He was a great supporter of the arts and developed numerous friendships with some of the greatest writers, poets, and musicians of the day.
-These included Richard Wagner, Franz Liszt, Fanny Lewald, and Hans Christian Andersen, although his friendship with Andersen ended in the late 1840s due to Karl Alexander’s support for Germany’s acquisition of Schleswig-Holstein from Denmark.
+He was a supporter of the arts and developed numerous friendships with some of the greatest writers, poets, and musicians of the day.
+These included Richard Wagner, Franz Liszt, Fanny Lewald, and Hans Christian Andersen.
+His friendship with Andersen ended in the late 1840s due to Karl Alexander’s support for Germany’s acquisition of Schleswig-Holstein from Denmark.

 Karl Alexander in later life. source: Wikipedia

 Grand Duke Karl Alexander died in Weimar, Grand Duchy of Saxe-Weimar-Eisenach, now in Thuringia, Germany on January 5, 1901.
 He is buried in the Weimarer Fürstengruft in the Historical Cemetery in Weimar.
-As his son had predeceased him, he was succeeded by his grandson, Wilhelm Ernst.
+As his son had predeceased him, he was succeeded by his grandson Wilhelm Ernst, the last Grand Duke of Saxe-Weimar-Eisenach.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.